rubiojr/rapi/docs/blobs.md

 # Blobs

-In the [pack files chapter](/docs/packfiles.md), we learned that pack files will have [one or more tree or data encrypted blobs](https://restic.readthedocs.io/en/latest/100_references.html#pack-format) that will contain information about our filesystem (tree blobs) or raw data (data blobs) from our backed up files.
+In the [pack files chapter](/docs/packfiles.md), we learned that pack files have [one or more tree or data encrypted blobs](https://restic.readthedocs.io/en/latest/100_references.html#pack-format) that contain information about our filesystem (tree blobs) or raw data (data blobs) from our backed up files.
-Each backed up file will result in one or more data blobs added to one of these pack files, that we can read and decrypt to access the original content.
+Each backed up file will result in one or more tree blobs and one or more data blobs added to one of these pack files, that we can later read and decrypt to access the original content.

-It was demonstrated how we can backup a big MP3 file and use some code to list the blobs in the pack files added to the restic repository, then restore that mp3 using the low level `restic cat` sub-command.
+It was demonstrated how we can backup a big MP3 file and use some code to list the blobs in the pack files added to the restic repository, then restore that MP3 using the low level `restic cat` sub-command.

-From the previous chapter also, we discovered that blob `0480151d0705d3a9741ee904d5b2219ef465b03ccd33bf77097e28eec9ae1b69` was the tree blob that has the information about our MP3 file.
+We also discovered that blob `0480151d0705d3a9741ee904d5b2219ef465b03ccd33bf77097e28eec9ae1b69` was the tree blob that had the information about our MP3 file.
-When the `Monplaisir_-_04_-_Stage_1_Level_24.mp3` was backed up, restic split the file in 7 different [variable length blobs](https://restic.readthedocs.io/en/latest/100_references.html#backups-and-deduplication), encrypted them and added them to different pack files:
+When the `Monplaisir_-_04_-_Stage_1_Level_24.mp3` was backed up, restic split the file in 7 different [variable length data blobs](https://restic.readthedocs.io/en/latest/100_references.html#backups-and-deduplication), encrypted them and added them to different pack files:

 ```
 restic cat blob 0480151d0705d3a9741ee904d5b2219ef465b03ccd33bf77097e28eec9ae1b69 | jq
 ```

-was used to print the MP3 tree blob that contains all the information required to reconstruct the original file from those 7 blobs:
+was used to print the MP3 tree blob that contains all the information required to reconstruct the original file:

 ```json
 {